-Two days of driving took us from the coast of Ecuador to a green cloud forest filled with evidence of former mudslides, eye-catching waterfalls, and serpentine roads.
+It was time to head to Baños and the cloud forest of Ecuador!
+Two days of driving took us from the coast to a green cloud forest filled with evidence of former mudslides, eye-catching waterfalls, and serpentine roads.
 While climbing one of the hills (at 13,000ft of elevation I guess we can call them mountains) we passed by a guy in a bright yellow shirt pushing a baby stroller.
 “Jamie!” we yelled out the window.

 Jamie is running (with an appropriate Instagram and Facebook handle of @JamieIsRunning) from Vancouver, BC to Buenos Aires.
 We stopped, chatted with him on the side of the road, and then continued on in separate directions… us to the mountains and Jamie to the coast.
 I think at the time of meeting him, Richard may have been complaining about a stiff back from the long drive.
 I guess that’s nothing compared to the 60km that Jamie ran in the same day… uphill.
 What really stuck with us though, was how positive and upbeat he was.
 We wish him the best of luck as he continues his run down south!